 Each month Thomson Snell & Passmore will be answering frequently asked questions from across the practice.
-Taking the lead this month, is Susanna Gilmartin a partner from our Employment team who has answered two common issues facing both businesses and individuals.

 Employment issues for Businesses

 Q: I recently refused an employee’s request to take holiday.
 On the first day that they requested to take off as holiday, they called in sick.
 How can I deal with this?

 A: Take care not to immediately make assumptions, if you have doubts about whether the employee is genuinely ill.
 Your starting position should be to give them the benefit of the doubt that their illness is genuine.

 We would however suggest that you make some initial enquiries - for example check social media platforms like Twitter or Facebook feeds and speak to colleagues at work as this may flush out the true position.

 If you acquire evidence that he is on holiday then on his return to work, invite him to an investigatory meeting.
 If the evidence suggests that the employee has been lying, then you may be entitled to discipline and dismiss – dishonesty is likely to amount to gross misconduct as would be obtaining financial advantage (payment of salary) by deception.
 Take care to follow your company’s disciplinary procedure and the ACAS Code of Practice.